Google’s New Mobile Breadcrumb URLs: Making the Most of Your Site Name & URL Structure

 The change replaces a SERP result’s URL with a description of the page’s location in a “breadcrumbs-like format.”
-The exciting part of this announcement for online marketers is that you can control your displayed breadcrumb URLs and site name using Schema.org structured data.
+Here’s the exciting part of this announcement for online marketers: You can control your displayed breadcrumb URLs and site name using Schema.org structured data.
 Google’s Gary Illyes gave an enthusiastic explanation:

 Change #1: Breadcrumbs Format instead of URL Structure